315-252-4171 ext. 4

 CONSERVATION FIELD DAYS

 Conservation Field Days is an outdoor educational event for sixth graders, co-sponsored by the Cayuga County Soil and Water Conservation District and Cooperative Extension of Cayuga County.
-This year's program will be held Tuesday, September 17, and Wednesday, September 18, 2024 at Emerson Park, in Auburn.
+This year's program will be held Tuesday, September 16, and Wednesday, September 17, 2025 at Emerson Park, in Auburn.
 The purpose of Conservation Field Days is to give the sixth grade students who attend an opportunity to become better acquainted with natural resources and the environment.
 They will have a chance to learn about efforts that are being made by many groups and individuals to conserve our natural resources.
 Professionals from various fields will give short programs, enabling the students to learn not only about the subject matter discussed, but also see nature and conservation related occupations in action.
 The students travel around to each station on their trail for 30 minute intervals each.
 An essay contest is then held by allowing the students to write about their favorite station and submitting back to us within a few weeks after the event.
 We then pick multiple winners that are mentioned in the newspaper and are given prizes and copies of their essays.

 Essay Contest Rules

-Essays Due By: November 1, 2024
+Essays Due By: November 1, 2025

 Field Days Helpful Hints

-Congratulations to the 2024 Conservation Field Days Essay Winners below.
+Congratulations to the 2025 Conservation Field Days Essay Winners below.
 Please click on child's name below to read the winning essays.

-1st place - Briella Pedley,
+1st place - Sawyer Jackson,

-Union Springs Middle School, on "Cows"
+Union Springs Middle School, on "Invasive Species"

-2nd place - Marissa Knapp,
+2nd place - Brinley Emond,

-3rd place - Lydia May Aguilar,
+3rd place - June Brabant,

-Union Springs Middle School, on "The Invasive Species Essay"
+Union Springs Middle School, on "Bees"

-Honorable mention - Maddie Gorham,
+Honorable mention - Everley Atkins,

-Honorable mention - Dominic Cerro,
+Honorable mention - Paige Love,

-Honorable mention - Paige Hilton,
+Honorable mention - Anya Regester,

 Congratulations to all our winners!